Big Ramsey degrees and the two-branching pseudotree: Introduction

 In \cite{Kechris/Pestov/Todorcevic05}, Kechris, Pestov, and Todorcevic proved a correspondence between the Ramsey property of a \Fraisse\ class and the extreme amenability of the automorphism group of its \Fraisse\ structure.
 Additionally, they demonstrated how big Ramsey degrees for \Fraisse\ structures $\mathbf{F}$ are related to big oscillation degrees for their automorphism groups, Aut$(\mathbf{F})$, and asked for more examples of homogeneous structures with finite big Ramsey degrees.
-A theorem of Hjorth in \cite{Hjorth08} showed that whenever a homogeneous structure has more than one automorphism, there is some finite substructure of it with big Ramsey degree at least two (possibly infinite).
-Zucker proved in \cite{Zucker19} that if a \Fraisse\ structure $\mathbf{F}$ has finite big Ramsey degrees and moreover, $\mathbf{F}$ admits a big Ramsey structure, then any big Ramsey flow of Aut$(\mathbf{F})$ is a universal completion flow, and further, any two universal completion flows are isomorphic.